 The most serious thing to worry about is hypothermia, wherein your core body temperature drops to a point that can be fatal.
 It’s likely to occur if you get exhausted, wet and cold while out hiking or cycling; symptoms include a weak pulse, disorientation, numbness, and slurred speech.
 If you suspect hypothermia, seek shelter from the weather, get the patient as dry as possible, and prevent further heat loss – aside from clothing, a foil “space blanket” available from camping stores will help.
 Sugary drinks can also help (alcohol definitely doesn’t), but serious cases need immediate hospital treatment.
 The best advice is to avoid hypothermia in the first place: while hiking, ensure you eat enough carbohydrates, drink plenty of water and wear sufficient warm and weatherproof clothing, including a woollen hat and gloves.
 During the colder parts of the year, motorists should always carry a blanket and warm gear too, in case they get stranded by snow.

-Travel insurance policies provide a certain level of cover for medical treatment and loss of personal items, as well as unforeseen cancellation or curtailment of your journey.
+Travel insurance policies provide a level of cover for medical treatment and loss of personal items, as well as unforeseen cancellation or curtailment of your journey.
 Cover for adventure activities such as whitewater-rafting, snow sports and trekking, usually incurs an extra premium.
 Read the small print of prospective policies carefully; cover can vary wildly for roughly similar premiums.
 Also make sure you check the level of excess, the amount of each claim that you have to pay.
-Note that no vehicle of any kind is insured against damage incurred whilst crossing a river.
+Note that no vehicle of any kind is insured against damage incurred while crossing a river.

 With medical coverage, ascertain whether benefits will be paid as treatment proceeds or only after return home, and whether there is a 24-hour medical emergency number.
 When securing baggage cover, make sure that the per-article limit – typically under £500 equivalent – will cover your most valuable possession.
 If you need to make a claim, you should keep receipts for medicines and medical treatment, and in the event you have anything stolen, you must obtain an official statement from the police.